Dark Angel (DC Comics): Return of Donna Troy

-In the Return of Donna Troy mini-series, Donna Troy discovered that Dark Angel was in fact her counterpart from Earth-Seven and was saved from the burning apartment by the Anti-Monitor, who raised her to serve him much as the Monitor had saved and raised Harbinger.
+In the 2005 Return of Donna Troy mini-series, Donna Troy discovered that Dark Angel was in fact her counterpart from Earth-Seven and was saved from the burning apartment by the Anti-Monitor, who raised her to serve him much as the Monitor had saved and raised Harbinger.
 When the Multiverse was reconfigured in one single Universe, Dark Angel, who had somehow escaped the compression of every Donna Troy into one single person in the new Earth, sought to kill Donna and make her relive the lives of the other alternate Donnas as a way to avoid the merging and remain the last one standing.
 When Dark Angel was defeated, Donna became the real sum of every Donna Troy that existed on every Earth, a living key to the lost Multiverse.

 One Year Later

 The continuity-altering effects of 52 and Infinite Crisis resulted in a new multiverse.
 A new Dark Angel has appeared, although it is not yet known if she is a multiversal counterpart to Donna Troy or if she has a different origin altogether, although a comment from the character in Countdown to Adventure #4 implies she is at least partially both versions.
 She commented: "I have survived all manner of crises and served Monitor and Anti-Monitor alike".

-A year after the events of Infinite Crisis, Dark Angel appeared as the servant of the 52 new Monitors, each born from the creation of a new Multiverse.
-She tested Supergirl to see if she was indeed the proper persona to exist in the current DC Universe.
-After the test Dark Angel told Supergirl that it was her job to prod and provoke questionable entities or anomalies, in order to ensure their veracity in the world.
-Believing Supergirl to be out of place in the timestream Dark Angel was about to erase Supergirl's existence but was stopped by one of the 52 Monitors before she could do so and was reassigned to another unknown task.
-This task is later revealed to be the destruction of the entirety of Earth-48, the Forerunner home planet.
+A year after the events of Infinite Crisis, Dark Angel appeared as the servant for the New 52 Monitors, each born from different Multiverse creations.
+Dark Angel tested Supergirl to see if she was indeed the proper persona for existence in the current DC Universe.
+After the test, she told Supergirl that her job is to prod and provoke questionable entities or anomalies so they could ensure their veracity in the world.
+Believing Supergirl to be out of place in the timestream, Dark Angel plans to erase Supergirl's existence, but stopped by one of the Monitors before she can do so and got reassigned for another task.
+This task is also later revealed to be the destruction of War World, Forerunner's home planet.

-She later pursues Donna Troy, Kyle Rayner and Jason Todd through the Multiverse (possibly at the Monitors' behest), inquiring to the denizens of the Wildstorm Universe (Earth-50) as to whether her lookalike had passed through.
-Dark Angel then appears in Countdown to Adventure #3, disguised as an Oracle on Earth-33, turning the conjurers against Forerunner when she arrives.
-She then sheds her disguise and attacks Forerunner, killing the Earth-33 version of Starman before she is defeated.
+She later pursues Donna Troy, Kyle Rayner and Jason Todd throughout the Multiverse (possibly at the Monitors' behest), thus inquiring the denizens of the Wildstorm Universe (Earth-50) as to whether her lookalike had passed through.
+Dark Angel next appears in Countdown to Adventure #3, disguised as an Oracle on Earth-33, plus turning the conjurers against Forerunner when she arrives.
+She then sheds her disguise, attacks Forerunner, and kills the Earth-33 version of Starman before she is defeated.
 She escapes before Forerunner can finish her.

 Powers and abilities

-Dark Angel is an incredibly powerful sorceress, able to cast various magic spells, transverse through space-time, and be nearly immortal.
+Dark Angel is an incredibly powerful sorceress, able to cast various magic spells, transverse through spacetime, and be nearly immortal.